 We start in the Whalers' Museum, originally a structure belonging to three whaling stations, which nowadays preserves the memory of those times.
 Here, you can learn more about whaling in the Azores through the various displayed objects, that tell you the story of the whalers and of all those who took part in this adventure.

-Then we passed the quay at Lajes do Pico.
-When returning from sea, the whalers processed the sperm whale on the hauling ramp and the dismantling platform, located on this quay, also making use of the traols.
+We then passed by the Lajes do Pico wharf.
+Upon returning from the sea, the whalers would process the sperm whale on the ramp and the cutting platform located at this wharf, also making use of the winches.